 But another and quite different approach to monetary policy would have been possible, and had indeed been intimated by some economists many years before.
 It would have relied on two revolutionary ideas which emerged in the debates on British financial policy during the Napoleonic Wars, debates which in their complexity and sophistication can fairly be described as the matrix of modern monetary theory.
 The urgency of those controversies arose because, under the strains of war, the Bank of England had been forced to suspend the convertibility of its notes into gold in 1797.
 There was widespread public concern that the value of the notes, which continued to circulate as currency, would decline steadily.
-The vital question was how to stabilize the real value of the notes in the absence of the fixed paper/gold anchor.
+The vital question was how to stabilize the real value of the notes in the absence of the fixed anchor with gold.

-1. The "general The first of the two revolutionary ideas was that of the "general price level".
-Nowadays price level" the concepts of an overall price level, of a price index which quantifies it and of an inflation rate measured by changes in the index are so commonplace that we rarely stop to think about them.
+The first of the two revolutionary ideas was that of the 'general price level'.
+Nowadays the concepts of an overall price level, of a price index which quantifies it and of an inflation rate measured by changes in the index are so commonplace that we rarely stop to think about them.
 That was not so in the 1790s.
 People were aware of the need to have a reliable monetary unit and standard of value, but they were not sure how best to formalize this need in precise numerical terms.
-Thus, when David Ricardo wrote about the depreciation of the currency in a famous pamphlet of 1810 he gave it the title The High Price of Bullion, a Proof of the Depreciation of Bank Notes.
+Thus, when David Ricardo wrote about the depreciation of the currency in a famous pamphlet of 1810 he gave it the title, The High Price of Bullion, a Proof of the Depreciation of Bank Notes.
 He thought of currency depreciation in terms of the price of gold, not in terms of a general price level.
 However, there had already been innovators who had seen the potential for applying index numbers to the problem.
-According to Schumpeter, "A great step toward full realization of the importance of the method was made in 1798, when Sir George Shuckburgh Evelyn presented a paper to the Royal Society in which, with apologies for treating a subject so much below the dignity of that august body, he used an index number - of a primitive kind no doubt - for measuring the 'depreciation of money'."(4) The approach became progressively more refined in the course of the nineteenth century and in 1922 the American economist, Irving Fisher, published a monumental work on The Making of Index Numbers.
-One of the motives of this work - and, indeed, one of Fisher's strongest professional interests - was to define a price index whose stability would be the prime objective of monetary policy.
+According to Schumpeter:

-2. Price level determined by quantity of "paper credit" The second revolutionary idea, and perhaps an even more fundamental one, was to recognise that the nature of the inflationary process was radically changed by the introduction of paper money.
-With the functions of money increasingly being performed by paper instruments, the quantity of such instruments could affect the prices of goods and services.
-The link between the quantity of gold and its price had been the central interest of earlier monetary commentators.
-But, as more notes and bills of exchange entered the circulation, economists began to think of a connection between the quantity of all forms of money, both gold and paper, and the price level.
-The starting-point for their analyses was the crude but serviceable principle that the greater the quantity of paper credit, the higher the price level.
+A great step toward full realization of the importance of the method was made in 1798, when Sir George Shuckburgh Evelyn presented a paper to the Royal Society in which, with apologies for treating a subject so much below the dignity of that august body, he used an index number - of a primitive kind no doubt - for measuring the 'depreciation of money'.4 between the quantity of gold and its price had been the central interest of earlier monetary commentators.
+But, as more notes and bills of exchange entered the circulation, economists began to surmise that the connection might be between the quantity of all forms of money, both gold and paper, and the price level.
+The starting point for their analyses was the crude but serviceable principle that the greater the quantity of paper credit, the higher the price level.
 By extension, the higher the rate of increase in paper credit, the faster the rate of inflation.